mrigankvashist/100-Days-of-Java/README.md

 - ### Richest Customer Wealth
 You are given an m x n integer grid accounts where accounts[i][j] is the amount of money the i​​​​​​​​​​​th​​​​ customer has in the j​​​​​​​​​​​th​​​​ bank.
 Return the wealth that the richest customer has.
 A customer's wealth is the amount of money they have in all their bank accounts.
 The richest customer is the customer that has the maximum wealth.

+# Day 66
+- ### Break due to exams
+Long unfortunate break due to offline midterms of my 8th semester exams.
+These were the first offline exams after 2 years and in my final year, due to which i decided to prepare for them well. continuing the break from this day onwards

 - ### Merge two sorted Linked Lists
 Given two singly linked lists that are sorted in increasing order of node values, merge two sorted linked lists and return them as a sorted list.
 The list should be made by splicing together the nodes of the first two lists.

-# Day 66
-- ### Break due to exams

-Long unfortunate break due to offline midterms of my 8th semester exams.
-These were the first offline exams after 2 years and in my final year, due to which i decided to prepare for them well.